 However, Apiterra does internal and external testing to ensure our honey is clear of commonly used pesticides, herbicides and antibiotics.
 Our industry-leading testing ensures our honey is of organic-certified quality.

-This type of plastic is one of the safest sorts of plastic for food storage, has superb wear resistance and can withstand heating and freezing.
+Plastic 2 is one of the safest sorts of plastic for food storage, has superb wear resistance and can withstand heating and freezing.

 It is a nutrient-rich food considered to be especially beneficial for health and well-being, mostly plant-based but also some fish and dairy.
 A superfood is a whole (read: real, unprocessed, in its original form) food.

 Because superfoods are so nutritious, we have infused your favorite superfoods in our raw honey for a double dose of health benefits.

 “Raw Honey” is honey that has not been heated past the point of pasteurization.
 By not heating the honey, it retains all the natural enzymes and properties it has in the hive.